-Notice that ST and TS are not necessarily equal when a group is not abelian.
+Notice that ST and TS are not necessarily equal when the group G is not abelian.

 It is sometimes useful to have notation that says that H is a subgroup of G.

 Notation 3.2.
 Henceforth, $H \leq G$ means H is a subgroup of G and H < G means H is a proper subgroup of G.